-The procedures provide a thorough review of the student's grievance by the Dean and affords due process rights with the intent of arriving at a mutual agreement.
-Students may appeal the Dean's decision to the Provost who may appoint a Review Committee.
-Decisions from the Provost are final.
+The procedures provide a thorough review of the student's grievance by the Dean and afford due process rights with the intent of arriving at a mutual agreement.
+Students may appeal the Dean's decision to the Executive Director who may appoint a Review Committee.
+Decisions from the Executive Director are final.

-Informal Procedure for Resolving Grievances - Academic and Operational
+Informal Procedure for Resolving Grievances - Academic and Administrative

 Students are encouraged to discuss concerns or complaints with the person(s) who is (are) directly involved in the complaint in an effort to come to a satisfactory, informal resolution.
 If these informal direct discussions are not successful, the student may pursue a further informal avenue.
-If the matter is an academic complaint, the student may contact the Dean or Provost.
-If the matter is an operational complaint, the student may contact the Director of Operations.
+If the matter is an academic complaint, the student may contact the Dean or the Executive Director.
+If the matter is an administrative complaint, the student may contact the Chief Operating Officer.